 ‘Not for EU’ food labelling to be phased in from autumn, says Cleverly

-“Not for EU” labelling on food products across the UK will be phased in gradually from this autumn, Foreign Secretary James Cleverly has said.
+“Not for EU” labelling on British food products sold across the UK will be phased in gradually from this autumn, Foreign Secretary James Cleverly has said.

 Mr Cleverly told peers that during negotiations with retailers ahead of the signing of the Windsor Framework, UK-wide labelling was identified as the preferred option.